MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingSNIAndImmortals/README.md

 ## Variable size data exchange

-Note that we do not create a producer in Java for MessengerData, we will do that later using C. The goal here is to be able to create an AccelerometerData producer/consumer ecosystem in Java so as to test the native message queue API wrapper as independently as possible from C production code.
+Note that we do not create a producer in Java for MessengerData, we will do that later using C.

 ### Java data class

-In this section, we shall create classes to represent the data being exchanged between producer(s) and consumer(s).
+In this section, we shall create a class to represent the data being exchanged between producer(s) and consumer(s).

 For variable size data, the source code is in the [MessengerDataConsumer.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/MessengerData.java) file.

 ### Java consumer class

-In this section, we shall create classes to consume data as soon as it is available.
+In this section, we shall create a class to consume data as soon as it is available.

 Each consumer :
 * runs on a dedicated thread